Trivoc/coding-course/README.md

 ​
 # Randomness
 So far, all our programs have produced the same result every time they are executed.
 Lets change that!
 We are going to use a *pseudorandom number generator*.
 Rather than writing one ourselves, which is a bit complicated, we are going to **import** the `random` module.

+Imports are very important to building software at a larger scale-- rather than reinventing the wheel every time, developers are happy to use existing code in order to focus on building new stuff!
 ```python
 import random
 ​